OSAA Rankings Frequently Asked Questions

 How is a team's Opponent's Winning Percentage (OWP) calculated?

-A team's OWP is calculated by taking each opponent's adjusted record and converting it to an non-weighted winning percentage.
+A team's Opponent's Winning Percentage (OWP) is calculated by taking each opponent's adjusted record and converting it to an non-weighted winning percentage.
 All of those opponent's winning percentages are then averaged, dividing their sum by the number of opponents.
-OWP records are adjusted to not include contests against the team for which the OWP is being calculated for.
-Any contest that had been won or lost due to a forfeit is also excluded from OWP.
+Opponent's Winning Percentage (OWP) records are adjusted to not include contests against the team for which the Opponent's Winning Percentage (OWP) is being calculated for.
+Any contest that had been won or lost due to a forfeit is also excluded from Opponent's Winning Percentage (OWP), unless that forfeited contest was played to completion and the team that lost was the team that forfeited (i.e. the forfeit did not change the outcome of the contest).

 How are ties counted in the RPI rankings?

 Ties are counted as half the weight of a win for that team based on the location of the contest.
 An away team would receive 0.6 out of 1.2 for a tie, while the home team would receive 0.4 out of 0.8 for a tie.
 Ties at neutral locations are worth 0.5 out of 1.0 for both teams.
-When calculating Opponent Winning Percentage (OWP,) all contests are weighted as 1.0, regardless of designation.
+When calculating Opponent Winning Percentage (OWP), all contests are weighted as 1.0, regardless of designation or location played.

 How do schools determine home/away designation for a contest?

-Since the RPI system factors in where a contest is played, it is important that schools correctly designate this information when reporting schedules and results, especially for tournaments.
-Teams may be considered to be playing a home contest even if the contest isn't played on the schools' campus (i.e. Century High School playing football at Hillsboro Stadium is a home contest for Century.)
+Since the RPI system factors in where a contest is played, it is important that schools correctly designate this information when entering schedules and reporting results, especially for double-headers and tournaments.
+Teams may be considered to be playing a home contest even if the contest isn't played on the schools' campus (e.g. Century High School playing football at Hillsboro Stadium is a home contest for Century).
 Tournament play shall be considered a neutral site, except for contests played by the tournament host at its home venue.
-Baseball and softball contests, even those played as part of a tournament, shall not be listed as neutral due to the fundamental difference associated with being the home team in those sports (advantage of batting last.)
+Baseball and softball contests, even those played as part of a tournament, shall not be listed as neutral due to the fundamental difference associated with being the home team in those sports (advantage of batting last).

 The Colley Bias Free Rating Method was developed by Wesley Colley, Ph.D. and is based on winning percentages.
 Those percentages are adjusted for a team's strength of schedule.
-Only contests against opponents within the same classification or one classification away are included in the calculation formula.
-When this system is expanded to include all teams in a classification, a linear system of equations is created with the same number of variables as there are teams.
+Only contests against opponents within the same classification and ±1 classification away (both immediately higher and lower classifications) are included in the calculation formula.
+When this system is expanded to include all teams in a classification and ±1 away, a linear system of equations is created with the same number of variables as there are teams within the considered classifications.

-This massive system of equations is solved using an augmented matrix filled with team's contest counts and countable records.
-The resulting solutions for the matrix are ratings for each team in the classification that measure the team's winning percentage against the strength of its opponents and the interactions of their opponents with all other teams within the same classification or one classification away.
-This method effectively removes the effects of "padded" schedules and factors each team's performance compared to every other team within the same classification or one classification away.
+This massive system of equations is solved using an augmented matrix filled with teams' contest counts and countable records.
+The resulting solutions for the matrix are ratings for each team in the classification that measure the team's winning percentage against the strength of its opponents and the interactions of their opponents with all other teams within the same classification and ±1 classification away.
+This method effectively removes the effects of "padded" schedules and factors each team's performance compared to every other team within the same classification and ±1 classification away.

 What contests are counted in the Colley Rating?